 Classes and Workshops

-From garden curriculum at Immanuel Christian Academy to new raised beds growing food for food pantries, the garden is growing!
+From garden curriculum at Immanuel, to a fruit orchard, bees and raised beds growing food for food pantries, the garden is growing!